giry-dev/mangrove-docs/docs/developers/contracts/technical-references/overview.md

 ## Takers

 As a taker on Mangrove you take offers published by makers as liquidity promises.
-Offers can be taken using general [market orders](taking-and-making-offers/taker-order/README.md#market-order) or [sniped](taking-and-making-offers/taker-order/README.md#offer-sniping) individually.
+Offers can be taken using general [market orders](taking-and-making-offers/taker-order/README.md#market-order) or [clean](../../keeper-bots/guides/use-mgvcleaner-to-clean-offers) them individually.

 Takers may typically operate via a web front-end or with the help of the TypeScript [SDK](../../SDK/README.md) for developing off-chain apps to interact with Mangrove ecosystem.